Auxiliary field diffusion Monte Carlo calculations of magnetic moments of light nuclei with chiral EFT interactions

 where $F_C$ accounts for all the spin- and isospin-independent correlations, and $F_2$ and $F_3$ are NN and 3N correlations linear in spin- and isospin-pairs as described in Ref.~\cite{carlson:2015}.
 The term $|\Phi\rangle_{J,T}$ is taken to be a shell-model-like state with total angular momentum $J$, parity $\pi$, and total isospin $T$ describing the target nucleus.
 Its wave function consists of a sum of Slater determinants ($\mathcal{D}$) constructed using single-particle orbitals:

 where $\vb{r}_i$ are the spatial coordinates of the nucleons and $s_i$ represent their spins.
-Each single-particle orbital $\phi_\alpha$ consists of a radial function $\varphi(r)$ coupled to the spin and isospin states.
+Each single-particle orbital $\phi_\alpha$ consists of a product of a radial function $\varphi(r)$ and an appropriate spherical harmonic coupled to the spin and isospin states.
 The determinants are coupled with Clebsch-Gordan coefficients ($\mathcal{C}_{JT}$) to total $J$ and $T$, and the $c_n$ are variational parameters multiplying different components having the same quantum numbers.
 The radial functions $\varphi(r)$ are obtained by solving for the eigenfunctions of a Wood-Saxon well, and all parameters are chosen by minimizing the variational energy as described in Ref.~\cite{sorella:2001}.
 Then, using the AFDMC algorithm, the ground-state wave function is projected out by evolving the variational wave function with the time-propagation operator in imaginary time,

 More details on the AFDMC method for nuclear systems are given in Refs.~\cite{schmidt:1999,carlson:2015,Lynn:2019rdt}.